 "Wasn't that fun?"
 Yamato asked with a laugh as they sped along.

 Takeru focused on breathing in and out, unable to believe that they were still alive.
-There would be no newspaper headline; his mom and grandmother wouldn't say anything about it because they would never know.
+There would be no newspaper headline; his mom and uncle wouldn't say anything about it because they would never know.
 But still, he found himself wondering what Hikari would say on the chance that they actually started talking again.

 "Don't ever do that again!"
 Takeru finally panted, wishing that he could sound as angry as he felt.
 Yamato just laughed and the motorcycle picked up speed.
 Takeru started to yell but stopped.
 Beep…beep…beep.
 Was he hearing things?
 Even amidst the noise of the motorcycle roaring in his ears he could detect a faint beeping, barely audible but it was there.
 He wondered if maybe Yamato's watch had an alarm on it until he remembered that Yamato wasn't wearing a watch.
 Beep…beep…beep.
 Judging by Yamato's total concentration on the road, Takeru figured he hadn't noticed it.
 He thought it sounded vaguely familiar.